esphome/esphome-docs/esphomeyaml/guides/faq.rst

 a sensor you really want to use, is not supported, you can easily `create a custom component
 <https://github.com/OttoWinter/esphomelib/wiki/Custom-Sensor-Component>`__ for it.

-Because esphomeyaml runs on a host with lots of resources (as opposed to the ESP node itself), esphomeyaml will in the future also be able to do some really powerful stuff.
-I have some ideas like having an automatic schematic creator or a simple `blockly-like <https://developers.google.com/blockly/>`__ in mind that will hopefully make the user-experience of using ESP32/ESP8266 nodes a lot easier.

 Help!
 Something's not working!1!
 --------------------------------